Study with one of the world’s leading set and stills photographers.

 Learn the techniques of a movie and TV “unit” photographer necessary to deliver pictures that capture the essence of script and character.

-Digital SLR equipment and basic knowledge of digital photography is required for this course.
+Digital equipment (mirrorless preferred) and basic knowledge of digital photography is required for this course.

 All images ©David James